Abtaal2003/deep-dives/tooling/uv-project-lifecycle.md

 Rather than memorising these, ask: `uv python dir`, `uv cache dir`, and `uv tool dir` print the current locations, and each is overridable through an environment variable.

 These persist across every project.
-Nothing done inside a project alters them, with one exception — adding a brand new package downloads a copy into the shared cache so future projects can reuse it instantly.
+Nothing done inside a project alters them, with two exceptions, and both only ever add: a package the machine has never seen is downloaded into the shared cache, and a Python version it does not have is downloaded into the shared interpreter store.
+Future projects then reuse both instantly.

 The base interpreter stays pristine.
 You never install project packages directly into it.
 Each project gets its own isolated space instead, which is what the rest of this guide builds.